algorandfoundation/algokit-cli/docs/tutorials/intro.md

 Hello, Beaker
 ```

-The App ID of of the deployed contract and its Algorand address is displayed, followed by the message returned from the smart contract call (`Hello, Beaker`).
+The App ID of the deployed contract and its Algorand address is displayed, followed by the message returned from the smart contract call (`Hello, Beaker`).

 At this point you have deployed a simple contract to an Algorand network and called it successfully!